pmq20/node-packer/node/doc/api/assert.md

 Asserts that the function `block` does not throw an error.
 See [`assert.throws()`][] for more details.

+Please note: Using `assert.doesNotThrow()` is actually not useful because there is no benefit by catching an error and then rethrowing it.
+Instead, consider adding a comment next to the specific code path that should not throw and keep error messages as expressive as possible.

 When `assert.doesNotThrow()` is called, it will immediately call the `block` function.